andre96ac/Inde-ts-models-generator/README.md

 async function main(){

-    //this follow the pattern of the config json file const CONFIG: IndeGenerator.CustomConfigInterface.CustomConfig = {
+    //this follow the pattern of the config json file
+    //Not all these properties will be used;

+    const CONFIG: IndeGenerator.CustomConfigInterface.CustomConfig = {
+        entitiesWhiteList: ["*"],
+        componentsWhiteList: ["*"],
+        outDir: "./",
+        verbose: false,
+        saveJsonToFile: false,

         initProperties: true,
         initPropertiesMode: "normal",
         getFactoryMethod: true,